philzook58/philzook58.github.io/_posts/2024-02-19-applicative_python.md

 I'm undecided how to deal with generators.
 One could perhaps treat them as coinductive, but that is a can of worms.

 I haven't handled unpacking or python case statements.
-These are very useful, and should be unproblematic with the caveat they failing to unppack mst result in some default value error.
+These are very useful, and should be unproblematic with the caveat they failing to unpack mst result in some default value error.

 Class might be ok if immutable.